New Grotius Centre publication on Jus Post Bellum

 Second edition of the International Moot Court for High Schools held at Campus The Hague

 From 21 to 24 January 2014 high schools students from 15 different countries, including Mongolia, Russia, China, Sweden, the United States and Venezuela, gathered in The Hague for the second edition of the International Moot Court in The Hague.
 After three days of preliminary rounds, held at Campus The Hague, the finals took place at the Peace Palace.

-Leiden Fact-Finding Project discusses Future of Human Rights Fact-Finding at New York University
+Leiden Fact-Finding Project discussed Future of Human Rights Fact-Finding at New York University

 On 1-2 November 2013, NYU’s Center for Human Rights and Global Justice hosted a conference entitled ‘Human Rights Fact-Finding in the Twenty-first Century’.
 The Grotius Centre contributed two papers to the conference which form part of the fact-finding project of the Centre, carried out in cooperation with the Hague Institute for Global Justice.
 Prof. dr. Larissa van den Herik and Catherine Harwood spoke about the impact of the use of international criminal law as a normative framework by international commissions of inquiry.
 Prof. dr. Carsten Stahn and Dov Jacobs discussed the interaction between human rights fact-finding and international criminal proceedings.
 The conference also explored possibilities offered by new technologies to investigate alleged human rights violations; issues of politics and imperialism; roles of victims and witnesses; fact-finding in advocacy, enforcement, and litigation; and the utility of fact-finding guidelines.
 One of the outputs of the conference is a volume of essays to be edited by Philip Alston and Sarah Knuckey.